Tools

 SLINGSHOT

-The Slingshot Duo: two MIAgents, built around how the work actually moves.
+Slingshot: what one engagement produced, designed around how the work actually moves.

-Data sovereignty is the architectural principle that separates this stack from generic SaaS tools: your organizational data is never used to train external models, and the architecture is designed to keep it under your control.
+Data sovereignty is the architectural principle that separates this work from generic SaaS tools: your organizational data is never used to train external models, and the architecture is designed to keep it under your control.
 These are purpose-built tools, not rented platforms that extract your data and treat your sector as an afterthought.

 Solar · development & grants